Frequently Asked Questions

 4. Who is this project for?

 For readers.
 For music lovers.
 Nostalgia chasers.
-For kids of the 80s, 90s, and 2000s — and for anyone who’s ever pressed rewind on a memory.
+For kids of the 80s, 90s, and 2000s and for anyone who’s ever pressed rewind on a memory.
 It’s for seekers of light in the dark, and for those who feel music deep within their soul.

 It’s for the little girl inside me who dreamed of being a writer, who thought in music video formation and remembered in lyrics long before she had words to explain it.
 It’s for anyone who carries loops of sound and story in their mind and is still searching for ways to make sense of them.
-It’s for my children — the living record of my life and the love story their father and I have built — so they will always know who I was, and how they inspired me to finally share my voice.
+It’s for my children (the living record of my life and the love story their father and I have built) so they will always know who I was, and how they inspired me to finally share my voice.

 5. Why pixel art?

 The pixel art style was inspired by our kids love of old-school Nintendo and Sega games, a love my husband and I were proud to pass on to them.
-Because memory itself often feels pixelated — fragments, pieces, little glowing squares that come together into something whole.
+Because memory itself often feels pixelated like fragments, pieces, little glowing squares that come together into something whole.
 Vivid sensory filled memories, retro games, mixed CDs, VHS tapes and the texture of nostalgia.

 My husband and I also run a digital marketing company, so when I hit a wall, he jumps in and helps finesse the edits.

-At its core, the project is about the stories, the music, and the way memory like melody loops inside us… the visual art helps bring it to life like a pixelated scrapbook.
+At its core, the project is about the stories, the music, and the way memory like melody loops inside us.
+The visual art helps bring it to life... like a pixelated scrapbook!

 6. Can I listen as well as read?